When face masks are required

-Face shields are not a substitute for face masks however people who are unable to wear a mask may find it easier to wear a face shield.
+Face shields are not a substitute for face masks however people who are unable to wear a mask due to an exemption, may find it easier to wear a face shield.

 If this is the case for you, ensure the face shield covers the sides of your face and below the chin.

 The public health order includes several lawful reasons for not wearing a mask.

 You are not required to wear a mask if you have a physical illness, mental health condition, or disability, that makes wearing a mask unsuitable.
 For example:

 If you have, an intellectual or physical disability,

 If you have autism,

 If you suffer from or trauma, you are not required to wear a mask.

 Please be respectful to people who are not wearing a mask as the reasons for not wearing a mask are not always visible or obvious.

 If you cannot wear a face mask because of a disability, physical illness, or mental health condition, you must carry either: